JordyAaldering/rapl-energy/README.md

 modprobe msr
 ```

 One can then print the accumulated energy value as follows.
-(Where `-a` prints all CPUs, and `-u` prints the value as an unsigned decimal.)
+(Where `-a` prints
+all CPUs, and `-u` prints the value as an unsigned decimal.)
+On my AMD system
+the address is `0xC001029A`, which I found in https://github.com/amd/amd_energy.
-On my AMD system, the address is `0xC001029A`.
-Check the documentation of your
-CPU to find your address.
+Check the documentation of your CPU to find your address.

 ```bash
 sudo rdmsr 0xC001029A -au
 ```

-It seems that the executable must be run with sudo though.
+Any executable making use of these MSR measurements must be run with sudo.
-I still need to figure out if perhaps this can be done instead with a group.

 ```bash
 sudo ./target/debug/examples/msr